スタスタAppsの英検要約予想問題は、準1級の要約対策に向けた20題をまとめた無料ページです。 本番形式の語数条件を確認しながら、そのままAI採点へ進めます。

 Question 1

 Many scientists study wild animals to understand how they live and how ecosystems change.
-In recent years, researchers have attached small electronic devices to animals to collect data such as body temperature, heart rate, movement, and sometimes information about noise or pollution in the environment.
+In recent years, researchers have attached small electronic devices to animals.
+These devices can record information such as movement, body temperature, heart rate, and conditions in the animals' surroundings.

-Supporters say these devices are beneficial because they allow scientists to gather reliable information from many animals over long periods.
-Some species live in places that are difficult or dangerous for humans to reach, and others avoid people.
-With these devices, researchers can still learn how animals respond to seasons, disasters, or human activity.
+Supporters say the devices are useful because they allow scientists to collect reliable information over long periods.
+Some animals live in places that are difficult for humans to reach, while others avoid people.
+By using the devices, researchers can learn how such animals respond to seasons, disasters, or human activity.

 Question 2

-District heating is a system in which multiple buildings share a central source of heat instead of each home running its own boiler.
-Hot water or steam is produced at one facility and sent through underground pipes to nearby buildings, where it is used for heating rooms and providing hot water.
+District heating is a system in which several buildings share one central source of heat.
+Hot water or steam is produced at a facility and sent through underground pipes to homes, offices, and public buildings.
+Some cities are considering this system as an alternative to individual boilers.

-Supporters say this approach can be more efficient.
-A large system may waste less energy than many small systems, and it can use various energy sources, including waste heat from factories.
-If less fuel is burned overall, carbon dioxide emissions may decline, which could help address climate change.
+Supporters say district heating can be more efficient.
+A large system may waste less energy than many small heating systems, and it can use heat from factories or renewable sources.
+If less fuel is burned, carbon dioxide emissions may fall, which could help reduce the impact of climate change.

 However, critics point out that district heating is expensive to build.
-Installing underground pipes requires large construction projects that can disturb roads and daily life.
-It is especially difficult in areas that already have crowded infrastructure under the ground.
+Installing underground pipes can disturb roads and daily life, especially in crowded urban areas.
+There is also a risk that if a central facility or major pipe breaks, many buildings could lose heat at the same time.

 Question 3